 Are you interested in skincare and beauty trends?
 After months of COVID pandemic and being hidden behind a mask, we all want to take care of ourselves and show a glowing skin.
 Let’s get inspired by French beauty trends like skinimalism and the sustainable beauty market…

-For two years, we had to protect ourselves and others by hiding half of our face.
+For the last few years, we had to protect ourselves and others by hiding half of our face.
 Some people took advantage of this and eased up on makeup or skincare.
 But let’s be honest, we need to take care of ourselves, inside and out.
 Here are some French beauty trends and skincare trends to follow for a glowing skin and a relaxed beauty routine.

 French beauty trends and skincare habits to adopt